 4. Coordination of research & innovation – The OFSP engages scientists from all over the world in the fields of agriculture, food and nutrition security, health and environment.
 Studies at local and regional levels are shared and coordinated globally.
 LSFS share experiences and learn from each other, using their systems as living laboratories.
 Education and research institutions partner with the OFSP and governments to set priorities based on the greatest needs identified in the given context.
 The OFSP aims to study, share, enrich, and describe these food systems so that their achievements may be systematized, identified and measurable.
 The work is simultaneously fed into relevant networks and platforms (e.g. UN 10YFP, C40, TIPI, and others).

-5. Consumer awareness and behaviors – Through school education programs, public messaging and awareness campaigns and cultural events (e.g. harvest festivals, food fairs, celebrations), consumer awareness is raised and incentivized to support local production, ecological stewardship, and reduce waste, as well as enhancing their experience of the preparation and enjoyment of food.
+5. Consumer awareness and healthy choices – Through school education programs, public messaging and awareness campaigns and cultural events (e.g. harvest festivals, food fairs, celebrations), consumer awareness is raised and incentivized to support healthy diets, local production, ecological stewardship, and reduce waste, as well as enhancing their experience of the preparation and enjoyment of food.
 Diet for a Green Planet serves as a model and benchmark for consumption.

 6. Strengthening value chains and relationships – Producers, processors, distributors, and traders are preferentially linked to economic reward based on a combination of their absolute performance and continuous improvement.
 Institutional purchasing supports them accordingly.
 The natural environment is valued; farmers are paid for ecosystem srevices, taxes and subsidies incentivize practices based on a common true cost/responsibility accounting framework, and are reflective of Diet for a Green Planet.

 7. Transparency – People share performance data, have equal opportunity for obtaining public resources, and there is fair enforcement of policies and regulations.
 There is access to credible information, opportunity for exchange, and recourse for all interested persons, for quality assurance and educational purposes.